trevorsandy/lpub3d/mainApp/docs/README.txt

-LPub3D 2.1.0.1.779 (23 02 2018 17:18:20)
+LPub3D 2.1.0.1.780 (24 02 2018 01:45:10)

 Features and enhancements
 ------------
+Fix: Only first occurrence of callout alloc modified.
+When using the context menu to "Display Callout as Columns", the meta - command 0 !LPUB CALLOUT ALLOC HORIZONTAL is only added (or modified if already existing) to the first occurrence of CALLOUT when multiple Callouts are present in the page/model.
+The same behaviour applies to "Display Callout as Rows".
+This behaviour has is now corrected.
+Note that the last Callout display allocation affects all subsequent Callouts in the model file.
+If you wish to change the display allocation, you must add a meta command (using the context menu or manually) to enable the new display #25

 Fix: Dragging a single-step page's assembly.
 When dragging a single-step page's CSI [Assembly], the image does not remain where positioned when the mouse is released, instead it is adjusted further by the application.
 This is an old behaviour from LPUB 4.
-Single-step page's assembly were automatically placed at the center of the page's bounding box in all cases.
+Single-step page's assembly were automatically placed at the centre of the page's bounding box in all cases.
 This behaviour caused the assembly adjustment when manually moved.
-Now, if there exist an offset (the assembly was manually moved), no attempt will be made to place the the assembly at the center of the page's bounding box. (#23)
+Now, if there exist an offset (the assembly was manually moved), no attempt will be made to place the the assembly at the centre of the page's bounding box. (#23)

 Change: Ignore PLI annotation for beams with "Bent" in the title.
 This update affects the titleAnnotations.lst file.
 You can view/edit this file from the User Interface at Configuration->Edit Parameter Files->Edit Title PLI Annotations.
 I also refreshed the parameter list files converting all tabs to spaces. (#24)